pranavpr/cardinfo.github.io/_posts/2019-12-17-times-prime-membership-review.md

 ### Fees

+- Annual Fee: Rs.
+999

 The Times Prime Membership comes with an annual fee of Rs.
 999. A free trial for 30 days is available to all before purchasing the membership.
 Previously in the past, the complimentary 1 year membership was given to users of ET Money app for a limited time, but this offer is withdrawn now.
-However there are some offers mentioned below which can save you a significant amount on membership fees.

-- **PayZapp:** PayZapp is an e-wallet from HDFC Bank and there are times when it offers 100% cash back on Times Prime membership.
-Though the 100% cashback offer is temporary, they always have 50% cashback offer active.
-This is the best payment offer one can get on subscribing for this membership.
-- **Times Point:** Times Point is a loyalty program from Times Internet where one can earn points by performing various activities or using their co-branded cards.
-One can use 200 Times Points to get a discount of Rs.
-200 on Times Prime Membership.
-Join Times Point by clicking on URL below and using by referral code **PcZ9Y73** to earn 100 Times Points instantly.
-  <a href="https://l.cardinfo.in/timespoint" target="_blank" class="btn btn-lg btn-danger btn-block post-element mt-2" rel="noopener"><i class="ci-pen"></i> Join Times Point</a>
-  You can earn 130+ Times Point easily by signing up using above URL, completing your profile and verifying your phone number.
-- **Referral:** Using my referral code **PRAN8532**, you can get Rs.
-100 flat discount.
+As of now, you can use coupon code **TP003** after clicking on URL below to get a discount of Rs.
+50.

 <a href="https://l.cardinfo.in/timesprime" target="_blank" class="btn btn-lg btn-danger btn-block post-element mt-2" rel="noopener"><i class="ci-pen"></i> Join Times Prime</a>
-  Note that in order to get the discount, you must install the app by clicking above URL and apply the referral code during the signup.

-If you use all above three offers together, you can get a whooping discount of **80%**, effectively paying just Rs.
-200.

 {% include tip.html tip="HDFC Bank bundles the Time Prime yearly membership with Diners Club Black Credit Card on meeting the annual spends criteria." %}

 ### Benefits

-The benefits provided by Times Prime Membership are divided in to three categories:
+The benefits provided by Times Prime Membership are divided into three categories:

 - Premium Subscriptions
 - Exclusive Offers